Becoming an Optician in Alaska

 Currently, there are no on-campus optician programs offered in the state of Alaska.
 However, there is an online diploma option for those interested in completing an education program.

-Penn Foster Career School offers an online Optician Career Diploma Program that can be completed in as little as seven months.
+Penn Foster College offers an online Optician Exam Prep Career Diploma Program that can be completed in as little as seven months.
 The program will cover important topics such as optical principles, terminology and anatomy, ophthalmic and contact lens dispensing, and math for opticians as well as business English and professional practices.
 Upon completing the program, students will be eligible to sit for the ABO-NCLE exam and seek an apprenticeship under a licensed optician.

 Outlook and Salaries for Opticians in Alaska

-The average wage for certified opticians in Alaska was $43,140 as of May 2017, but in rural Alaska it is not uncommon for opticians to make considerably less, around $26,000 per year.
-Ophthalmic medical technicians made an average of $42,030 in 2017, and optometrists earned an average of $161,620 that same year.
+The average wage for certified opticians in Alaska was $58,500 as of May 2021, but in rural Alaska, it is not uncommon for opticians to make considerably less, around $38,270 per year.
+Ophthalmic medical technicians made an average of $48,800 in 2020, and optometrists earned an average of $128,050 that same year.

 Salaries in Alaska by Occupation

 Certified Dispensing Optician Salaries in Alaska by Region